atulverma4796/atulverma4796/README.md

 - 👋 Hi, I’m Atul Verma
-- 👀 I’m interested in developing Web Application,UI design,front end developer,Backend Developer also Full Stack Developer.
+- 👀 I’m interested in developing Web Application.
-- 🌱 I’m currently learning Machine Learning.
+- 🌱 Currently, I’m learning Machine Learning.
 - 💞️ I’m looking to collaborate on developing new projects that might enhance my technical skills towards my career.
-- 📫 You can eaisly reach to me by mail and contact number which is Email:- atulverma4796@gmail.com
+- 📫 You can easily reach using by my email address Email:- atulverma4796@gmail.com
-        Mob:- +919958712214

 <!---
 atulverma4796/atulverma4796 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.